learn-co-curriculum/python-p4-deploying-flask-react-app-to-render/README.md

 is to create a **static site** consisting of pre-built HTML, JavaScript, and CSS files, which can be served by Flask when a user makes a request to the server to view our frontend.
-To demonstrate this process of **building** the production version of our React app and **serving** it from the Rails app, follow these steps.
+To demonstrate this process of **building** the production version of our React app and **serving** it from the Flask app, follow these steps.

 **1.** Build the production version of our React app: